Reimagining Balanced Assessment Systems

 About This Project

 This project explores the history of balanced assessment systems and reimagines balanced assessment systems that center equitable classroom learning environments.
-In doing so, it provides guidance to state and local educational agencies, as well as schools and teachers, regarding how to:
+It provides guidance to state and local educational agencies, as well as schools and teachers, regarding how to:

 (1) Foster and maintain a culture of productive assessment use to improve ambitious and equitable teaching and learning at the classroom level;